What are the signs of Midlife Depression in men and how to cope?

 Healthcare professionals diagnose midlife depression by analysing and understanding your symptoms.
 According to your symptoms, they diagnose you with a specific condition.
 Moreover, to receive a diagnosis, you should have five symptoms each day for at least two weeks.

-However, males do not diagnose cancer sometimes for several reasons.
+However, men often do not seek diagnosis or treatment for depression due to stigma, lack of awareness, or difficulty recognizing symptoms.
 Men cannot recognise that they are dealing with depression, as they might not be aware of the connection between digestive issues and depression.

 In addition, men do not admit they are facing those issues and hide from others.
 These can make your mental condition even worse.